-The shares of Common Stock covered by the final prospectus filed by us which covers the Selling Stockholder Shares (the "Resale Prospectus") may be offered and sold from time to time by the Selling Stockholders, subject to the terms of the lock-up agreements.
+The shares of Common Stock covered by the Resale Prospectus may be offered and sold from time to time by the Selling Stockholders, subject to the terms of the lock-up agreements.

 Registration of the Selling Stockholder Shares covered by the Resale Prospectus does not mean that the Selling Stockholder Shares necessarily will be sold; there is no requirement that the Selling Stockholders sell some or all of their respective Selling Stockholder Shares in connection with the offering of the Selling Stockholder Shares, and, in any event, the Selling Stockholders are not obligated to sell such Selling Stockholder Shares below a price that they believe is fair or at a price that does not align with any other legitimate return objectives that they may have.